County court: Municipal blendings

 In the states that have a judicial county court, such as New York, it generally handles trials for felonies, as well as appeals of misdemeanors from local courts and some small claims cases.
 It is a court of original jurisdiction, and thus handles mostly trials of accused felons.
 The New York County Court "is established in each county outside New York City.
 It is authorized to handle the prosecution of all crimes committed within the County.
 The County Court also has limited jurisdiction in civil cases ...."
 More specifically, the New York County Court is:

 In New York City, the New York City Criminal Court handles such jurisdiction.

 Otherwise in the United States, the courts of original jurisdiction in most states have jurisdiction over a particular county, parish, shire, or borough (comparable area entities in the various states of the USA); in other cases, instead of being called "county court" they are called "district courts" or "circuit courts" with a hierarchy of state "superior court" districts up to that state's 'supreme court'.
 Multiple courts of typically limited original jurisdiction within a county are usually called "district courts" or, if located in and serving a particular municipality, "municipal courts"; and are subordinate to the county superior or circuit court.
 In New York, 'superior'/'circuit' courts are called "supreme court".
 The court that in other US jurisdictions is called "supreme court" is called "court of appeal" in New York, Maryland and the District of Columbia.

-Ireland

-Prior to 1924, the county courts were the main civil courts in Ireland, having jurisdiction over most civil matters, except for the larger actions which were heard by the High Court of Justice in Ireland or the assizes.
-Its jurisdiction was similar to that of the county courts in England and Wales.
-However, they differed from those court in their procedures.
-Claims were initiated by way of civil bill.
-Most matters were tried by a county court judge, and where necessary, a jury.
-The main administrative officer of the county court in each county was the Clerk of the Crown and Peace.

-The Courts of Justice Act 1924 abolished the county courts in the Irish Free State and transferred their jurisdiction (together with that of the quarter sessions) to the Circuit Court.
-The Circuit Court is still based on the organisational structure established for the county courts and the main administrative officer of each circuit is now called the County Registrar.

-County courts continue to exist in Northern Ireland.
-Civil bills are still used as the initiation document for Circuit Court/county court claims in both Irish jurisdictions, unlike in England and Wales.